jacobgil/pytorch-grad-cam/README.md

 ----------

-# Smoothing
+# Smoothing to get nice looking CAMs

 To reduce noise in the CAMs, and make it fit better on the objects, two smoothing methods are supported:

 - `aug_smooth=True`

-  Test time augmentation.
+  Test time augmentation: increases the run time by x6.

   Applies a combination of horizontal flips, and mutiplying the image by [1.0, 1.1, 0.9].
-Increases the run time by x6.

   This has the effect of better centering the CAM around the objects.